matryx/nanome-docs/docs/plugins/superimpose.md

     -   **Backbone α carbons**: Overlay structures based on all paired alpha carbons between the two proteins.
     -   **All Heavy Atoms**: Uses backbone atoms and side chain atoms (all protein atoms except for Hydrogen) for paired residues.

-2. In the upper right, there are 3 available alignment modes.
+2. In the upper right, there are 4 available alignment modes.
     -   **Align to Entire Fixed Reference**: Uses a sequence based alignment to superimpose entire proteins on top of each other.
     -   **1 specific Chain from the Fixed Reference**: Uses a sequence based alignment to superimpose the moving structures onto a specified chain on the Fixed Reference.
-    -   **By Binding Site**: The user selects a ligand on the fixed reference, and the surrounding binding site is aligned to the moving structures using Site-Motif (See methodoligies for more details)
+    -   **By Binding Site**: The user selects a ligand on the Fixed Reference, and the surrounding binding site is aligned to the moving structures using Site-Motif (See Methodologies for more details)
+    -   **By Selection**:   The user selects specific residues in the fixed reference and the moving structures are aligned by that selection only.
+Users may choose to specify residues on both the fixed and moving structures but only selections in the fixed reference are required for the plugin to run.

 3. A list of proteins in the workspace appears in the main panel.
-In this panel, choose **Fixed Reference** and **Moving Structures**, and subselect a chain for each, if aligning by chain (see 4, below).
+In this panel, choose **Fixed Reference** and **Moving Structures**, and subselect a chain or ligand for each, if aligning by chain or binding site, respectively (see 4, below).
     - By default, the first entry is set as Fixed, and designated by the yellow pin.
 When selected as Fixed, the box under Moving will be inactive.
 To change this selection, select the pin next to the desired Fixed Reference protein.

     - Choose one or more Moving Structures by selecting the boxes under the Moving Structures column.
 This box will turn green when selected.

     - Once selections are made, the Superimpose button in the lower right will become active and show the number of proteins selected.  (e.g. “Superimpose (3)” for a Fixed Reference and 2 Moving Structures).
 Click this button to superimpose the proteins and calculate RMSD values.
 The button will change to “calculating” as the process is being completed.

     - Once complete, the proteins will be superimposed and locked, for visual inspection.
-The RMSD tables pulldown menu in the lower right will become active.
+The RMSD tables pulldown menu in the lower left will become active.
 Each superimpose run will generate a new table, with the most recent run appearing at the top of the pulldown list.
 Select the run to open the table in the workspace.
 Tables can be closed and reopened in the workspace.

 <vimg src="plugins-page/superimpose_protein.png" />
 <em>Two superimposed proteins</em>